Privacy Policy

 – Time zone difference to Greenwich Mean Time (GMT).

-Storing your IP address – even if only for a short time – is technically necessary due to the way the internet works.
-However, before we process and store your IP address, it is shortened and used only in this unrecognizable (anonymous) form.
+Storing your IP address – even if only for a short time – is technically necessary due to the way the internet functions.
+However, before we process and store your IP address, it is shortened and used only in this unidentifiable (anonymous) form.
 The full IP address is not stored.
-Once shortened, it can no longer be assigned to you.
+After shortening, it is no longer possible to associate it with you.

 We also do not use the other information and data mentioned above to draw conclusions about you and/or to identify you.
 Data that could potentially identify you will be anonymized as soon as possible.

-The data and information listed above are collected by us solely to display our website to you, ensure its stability and security, and optimize it accordingly.
-The collection of this data therefore serves the purpose of improving the data security of the programs and systems we use.
-Furthermore, we use the data for anonymous, statistical analysis of your movements on our website.
+The data and information listed above are collected by us solely for the purpose of displaying our website to you, ensuring its stability and security, and optimizing our website in this regard.
+The collection of this data serves the purpose of improving the data security of the programs and systems we use.
+Furthermore, we use the data for the anonymous, statistical analysis of your activity on our website.

-The log files are stored separately from your other personal data that you may have provided to us when visiting our website and are not merged with them.
+The log files are stored separately from your other personal data that you may have provided to us yourself when visiting our pages and are not combined with this data.

 The log files are deleted after 7 days.